 • The prevalence of ED increases with age: the condition affects 39% of men at age 40 and 67% of men at age 70

-Learn more about what causes erectile dysfunction
+Learn more about what Causes Erectile Dysfunction.

 How is Erectile Dysfunction Treated?